Troy Community Farm

 We also sell fresh produce at the Troy Farm Stand.
 The Farm Stand is located at the front of Troy Gardens on the 500 block of Troy Drive and is open Thursday evenings from 4:00 - 6:30 pm during our regular CSA pick-ups (June through October).

-Through only five acres, we have several other interesting ventures at the farm including a year-round sprout business, a wholesale herb business, and we grow and sell bedding plants for home and community gardens from our passive solar greenhouse.
+Though only five acres, we have several other interesting ventures at the farm including a year-round sprout business, a wholesale herb business, and we grow and sell bedding plants for home and community gardens in our passive solar greenhouse.

-Our internship program is also one of the cornerstones of the farm.
+Our Beginning Farmer Training program is also one of the cornerstones of the farm.
 Each year, we put a lot of time and energy into training the next generation of farmers and local food advocates.